The Top Restructuring and Distressed Debt Books in 2021

 There is only one truly good book on distressed M&A and that is The Art of Distressed M&A.

 The book is not overly old and covers things from a practitioners viewpoint, not an academic one.
-As a result, you get good coverage of out-of-court asset M&A and in-court M&A.
+As a result, you get good coverage of out-of-court asset sales and in-court 363 sales.

 Of all the books I've listed, this one by Guthner is the most academic.